Quiet-Joker/Avatar-XBM-Material-Viewer-WIP-/README.md

 Allows the user to view RGB values, float32 values, integers, etc. Basically see the materials and HEX of what the models use.
 Stuff like the UV scale, specular power, etc.

+Todo List:
+1.Fix RGBA texture viewer
-Todo: Fix RGBA texture viewer, add proper material viewer.
+2. Add proper material viewer.

-This script is SUPER WIP.
+This script is **SUPER WIP**.

 Use:
 1. Place the script where you have the xbm files at, it can be in "_materials" or in another folder where you can place xbm files one by one.